 - A. Department Policies and Procedures - 1.
 Attendance-At Oral Roberts University, students are expected to attend all classes.
 Understanding that there are sometimes unavoidable circumstances that prevent perfect attendance, each student is allowed to miss class the number of times per week a class meets.
 This allowance is for illness, personal business, and personal emergency.
 Students may consider this personal days or sick leave.
 If a student has absences in excess of this number, the earned grade for the course will be reduced one letter grade for each hour's absence above those allowed.
 A student missing class due to illness must take an unexcused absence.
 Extended illnesses are handled on an individual basis and require a doctor's excuse. - 2.
 Administratively Excused Absences-Students who must miss class for University sponsored activities must follow these procedures: - a.
 Inform the professor before the event. - b.
 Arrange to complete missed work within one week. - c. commit to class performances (oral reports, speeches, television tapings, group presentations, etc.) on a date the student will be gone.
 Makeup work is not permitted if the student voluntarily commits to a performance on the date of an administratively excused absence. - d.
 Present an excuse, signed by the Dean of Arts and Cultural Studies, the day the student returns. - 3.
 Tardies-Tardies are an inconvenience to the other class members and the professor, and they prevent the late student from obtaining maximum value from the class.
 Therefore, tardies are calculated in the attendance provision for this course.
 Three tardies equal one absence and are included in the absences when determining the course grade.
 It is to the student's advantage to make sure that the professor is informed immediately following the close of the class that the student was tardy and not absent.
-It is not the professor's responsibility to stop the class to mark the student late; the student is the one responsible to convey that information following that class.
+It is not the professor's responsibility to stop the class to mark the student late; the student is the one responsible to convey

+- that information following that class.
 Students should not expect to be credible the following class session concerning a late arrival on a previous day. - 4.
 Late Work-The student is responsible for obtaining class assignments and material covered during an absence.
 All work must be completed as scheduled.
 An absence is not an excuse for turning in late work or for being unprepared with assignments for the class following the absence.
 If late work is accepted, a substantial penalty will be assessed. - B. Course Policies and Procedures - 1.
-Course Policies and Procedures - a.
+Evaluation Procedures - a.
 Grades are calculated based on attendance and the evaluation of all work submitted.
 The final score is calculated based on the following ratio: Assignments = 70%; Exercises, Quizzes, and Attendance = 10% each.
-A complete description of the procedures can be found on the course D2L site under "Course Introduction > Evaluation Procedures > Grades." - b.
-More than three (3) Absences will result in the reduction of at least one letter grade from the final course grade.
-A complete description of the policy can be found on the course D2L site

-- under "Course Introduction > Evaluation Procedures > Attendance Policy." - A one-letter grade per assignment penalty is assigned to late work.
-A complete description of the policy can be found on the course D2L site under "Course Introduction > Evaluation Procedures > Late Work Policy." - 2.
-Whole Person Assessment Requirements: While no specific WPA assessment is given, all projects produced in this course should be considered for inclusion in the "Professional Portfolio Assessment" which is an essential curricular assessment outside this course.
+A complete description of the procedures can be found on the course D2L site under "Course Introduction > Evaluation Procedures > Grades." - More than three (3) Absences will result in the reduction of at least one letter grade from the final course grade.
+A complete description of the policy can be found on the course D2L site under "Course Introduction > Evaluation Procedures > Attendance Policy." - A one-letter grade per assignment penalty is assigned to late work.
+A complete description of the policy can be found on the course D2L site under "Course Introduction > Evaluation Procedures > Late Work Policy." - d.
+Whole Person Assessment Requirements - a.
+Required Assignments - 1) WPA-BAA-Graphic Design I - 2) Artifacts from this course may be required submissions or assessments for requirements in other courses. - b.
+Artifacts not submitted electronically or incorrectly submitted receive a zero for that assignment

-VI.
+VII.
 COURSE CALENDAR